dreadkn16ht/Todo-API/README.md

 Easiest way to handle api requests on php without frameworks and oop.

-For database there's used MySql to store data.
+For database there's MySql and for Server it's oldschool apache.

 It also has basic sql injection protection with <strong>parameterized queries</strong>